 How much the lymphoma has spread in the body is called the stage of the disease.

-There are 4 stages of HL (see Figure 06).
-In stages 1 and 2 (early stage), lymphoma is limited to one or more areas of the body, with all of the lymphoma present on one side of the diaphragm.
-In stages 3 and 4 (advanced stage), the disease is more widespread (both sides of the diaphragm).
+There are 4 stages of NHL (see Figure 06).
+In stages 1 and 2 (early stage), lymphoma is limited to one or two areas of the body.
+In stages 3 and 4 (advanced stage), the disease is more widespread.